Your health is important to us.

-Here at the Panhandle Health District, we conduct Epidemiologic Surveillance, which is the ongoing systematic collection, recording, analysis, interpretation, and dissemination of data reflecting the current health status of a community or population.
+Here at the Panhandle Health District, we conduct Epidemiologic Surveillance in Kootenai, Bonner, Boundary, Benewah, and Shoshone counties in Idaho, which is the ongoing systematic collection, recording, analysis, interpretation, and dissemination of data reflecting the current health status of a community or population.

 Our team of epidemiologists function as disease detectives that investigate and keep track of the communicable disease cases in the five northern Idaho counties.
 If you are interested in knowing the number of cases that are investigated and reported to the CDC for a variety of diseases, we have them listed below.

 What our Epidemiologists do:

 - Investigate cases of reportable diseases and conditions

 - Enforce needed restrictions to prevent the spread of certain diseases